shingyeung/contrib/README.md

 * Configuring your router to enable a Dynamic DNS name:  Most mainstream router manufacturers, e.g. Asus, provides a single name to be registered through the manufacturer's DNS server, e.g. yourdomainname.asuscomm.com (for Asus).
 Check your router manual on how to configure this.

 * Try Freenom [instructions here](https://www.bourgeoa.ga/solid-wiki/index.php?title=Solid_server_with_docker_on_a_Synology_Nas#get_a_domain_name_with_freenom)

+The remainder of this how-to uses

+Domain name:  yourdomain.com

+Your public IP address: 1.2.3.4

+And you have updated the A record at your DNS provider to point yourdomain.com to 1.2.3.4

 **Port Forwarding**